 The New Brunswick Museum is an enjoyable activity for the whole family.
 Discover the province's history, natural sciences, fine and decorative arts, its considerable shipbuilding heritage, and learn about the geological history of the area and the famous Bay of Fundy tides.

-Open Monday, Tuesday, Wednesday and Friday from 9 a.m. to 5 p.m., Thursday from 9 a.m. to 9 p.m., Saturday from 10 a.m. to 5 p.m. and Sunday and holidays from noon to 5 p.m.
+Open Mondays, Tuesdays, Wednesdays and Fridays from 9 a.m. to 5 p.m., Thursdays from 9 a.m. to 9 p.m., Saturdays from 10 a.m. to 5 p.m. and Sundays and holidays from noon to 5 p.m.
 Closed on Mondays in winter (November to mid-May).

 Carleton Martello Tower National Historic Site